-- All staff and children are required to apply SPF30+ (or higher) broad-spectrum water-resistant sunscreen 20 minutes before going outdoors and reapply every 2 hours. - Permission to apply sunscreen is included in the service enrolment form.
-Where children have allergies or sensitivity to the sunscreen, parents are asked to provide an alternative sunscreen, or the child encouraged to play in the shade.
+- SPF30+ (or higher) broad-spectrum water-resistant sunscreen is available at the service. - All staff and children are encouraged to apply sunscreen 20 minutes before going outdoors and reapply every 2 hours. - Permission to apply sunscreen is included in the service enrolment form.
+Where children have allergies or sensitivity to the sunscreen, parents are asked to provide an alternative sunscreen, or the child encouraged to play in the shade. - Families ensure sunscreen is applied prior to attending vacation care.